 CLB – Canada Learning Bond

-- Little or no money needs to be deposited to get this, an initial $500 gets put in even if no money is deposited.
-Most banks are leary to do this, but talk to SmartSaver.org and they will help set things up (in the Toronto Area)
+- Little or no money must be deposited to get this, an initial $500 gets put in even if no money is deposited.
+Most banks are leery to do this, but talk to SmartSaver.org and they will help set things up (in the Toronto Area)

 General RESP Advice